quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-currency | custom | Currency ISO code for Currency fields currencyAddonRight | custom | True if the currency addon is on the right side of the input component. horizontal | custom | True to use "horizontal" bootstrap form groups labelColumnClass | custom | Additional label column class to use if in horizontal mode. lookupLabel | custom | Optional function to look up a form field label based on formConfig and field name / path. mode | custom | Default mode for input components within the Form.
-Setting this on a &lt;FormBlock&gt; or a &lt;Form&gt; will control all fields inside the form block or form. wrapperColumnClass | custom | Additional wrapper column class to use if in horizontal mode.
+currency | string | Currency ISO code for Currency fields currencyAddonRight | bool | True if the currency addon is on the right side of the input component. horizontal | bool | True to use "horizontal" bootstrap form groups labelColumnClass | string | Additional label column class to use if in horizontal mode. lookupLabel | func | Optional function to look up a form field label based on formConfig and field name / path. mode | FieldMode value | Default mode for input components within the Form.
+Setting this on a &lt;FormBlock&gt; or a &lt;Form&gt; will control all fields inside the form block or form. validation | object | High-level validation configuration object wrapperColumnClass | string | Additional wrapper column class to use if in horizontal mode.
 ## FormConfig

 The FormConfig class encapsulates the current form config state within the